For Employees

 This includes:

-• Any travel within a 30 mile radius of our office
+• Any travel within a 30 mile radius of our office.

-• Us attending hearings with you
+• Us attending hearings with you.

 • Photocopying papers – budget £30 for this – this is only charged if a Bundle is produced.

-• Expenses instructing experts eg:- for medical advice – this will depend on the expert concerned
+• Expenses instructing experts eg:- for medical advice – this will depend on the expert concerned.

-• Longer distance travel expenses
+• Longer distance travel expenses.

-Illustrations of some average costs and timescales
+Illustrations of some average costs and timescales (all costs are + VAT charged at 20%)

 a) An unfair dismissal case which will take two days in Tribunal because of the number of witnesses involved.
 It is worth just over a years’ salary.
-We quote her £20,000 plus VAT to fight the case all the way to a hearing.
+We quote £22,000 plus VAT to fight the case all the way to a hearing.
 The case is issued in August, there is a mini-hearing for 2 hours before the Judge in December and the final hearing is scheduled for April.
 Following the mini-hearing the employer offers to settle the case for the equivalent of 6 months’ loss of earnings, loss of bonus and a redundancy payment.
-It has cost £6,000 plus VAT to get to that point.
+It has cost £7,000 plus VAT to get to that point.

 b) An unfair dismissal and claim for notice pay claim which is listed for a one day hearing in Bristol.
-The case is worth £44,000.
-We issue the claim in January and quote £16,000 legal fees to fight the case to a full hearing which is listed in October (excluding Counsel fees of a further £1500 plus VAT).
-We settle the case for £25,000 in July after the employee spends £9,898 including VAT to reach that stage of the case.
+The case is worth £54,000.
+We issue the claim in January and quote £18,000 legal fees to fight the case to a full hearing which is listed in October (excluding Counsel fees of a further £1,750 plus VAT).
+We settle the case for £25,000 in July after the employee spends £11,000 including VAT to reach that stage of the case.

 You will see from these illustrations that it depends on what stage of a claim that a case resolves as to what fees are incurred and how long this takes.